hangyuzhu/privacy-attack-in-federated-learning/README.md

 # Federated Privacy Attack

-This repository includes 8 privacy attack algorithms employed in federated learning.
+This repository includes more than 8 privacy attack algorithms employed in federated learning.
 We follow the official implementations released by the authors of the original paper, and remove redundant parts to make them as simple as possible.

 Most algorithms have ability to reconstruct high-quality dummy images through the gradients with respect to a single